Frost-group/Frost-group.github.io/_pages/group.md

 Outside academics Jarvist mainly looks after T1 (born Nov 2018) and T2 (born Nov 2020)..
 He still goes cycling occasionally, and used to spend a lot of his time [caving](https://www.union.ic.ac.uk/rcc/caving/old/archive.php), [diving](https://youtu.be/MqqWyQF0gAg?t=636) and sailing.
 Jarv was hit by lightning at around 8:20 PM on 12th August 2017 and did not die.

 # Previous Frost group members

+## Haonan Chen (Machine Learning and Big Data MRes, Jan-Sept 2022)

+Haonan is investigating the use of graph neural networks in predicting structure-property relationships in small molecule drug design.

+## Beatriz Vina Bausa (Physics MSci two-term project, Oct 2021-April 2022)

+Beatriz is investigating the polaron behaviour of a set of polar tetrahedral semiconductors, and in halide perovskite semiconductors, by characterising the materials with plane-wave density functional theory in VASP, and then using group codes which implement the Feynman variational approach.

 ## Yiqiu Zhang & Yanlin 'Philip' Chen (MSci Project 2020--2021)